 Again, the quote is, “Make things as simple as possible.
 But no simpler.”

-This implies that there is something simpler than the initial definition of simple.
+This implies that there is something simpler than simple.
 (Interesting note: as I write this into WordPress, the word ‘than’ in the previous sentence has been underlined red, the AI telling me there is an error in my use of language.
 But having gone back over it several times, I can’t see one.
 This suggests that that sentence has not been written much during the history of online data collecting, which may or may not be related to why I want to write this down.)

 Think about the words, ‘as simple as possible,’ paying particular attention to ‘… as possible.’